-We collaborate with partners to create opportunities for children to share their visions and provide input on projects that affect their neighbourhood and city.
-These projects might include school ground greening, new bike lanes, park designs, community art projects, master plans and more.
-Through an accessible and inclusive process, we work with children to imagine new ideas, opportunities, and solutions to current challenges.
+We create opportunities for children to provide input on projects that affect their neighbourhood and city.
+These projects might include school ground greening, new bike lanes, park designs, community art projects and master plans.
+Through our accessible and inclusive process, we work with children to imagine new ideas, opportunities, and solutions to current challenges.

-We transform outdoor play and learning spaces into well-loved places for children, youth and adults, collaborating with schools, childcare centres and community centres.
+We transform outdoor play and learning spaces into well-loved and more sustainable places for children, youth and adults, collaborating with schools, childcare centres and community centres.

-In working with municipalities, BIAs (Business Improvement Areas) and organizations, we collaborate on redesigns of outdoor public spaces leading to improved landscapes for programming, gatherings and the natural world.
-These might include more walkable streets, a park redesign, or community arts projects.
-Through our approach to placemaking, the process can affect changes to organizational policies and long-term planning.
+Co-designing outdoor public spaces leads to improved and more climate-resilient landscapes for programming, gatherings and the natural world.
+These might include more walkable and permeable streets, an accessible and inter-generational park, or community responsive arts projects.
+We work to change organizational policies and long-term planning.

-Capacity building workshops with adults are one of our main building blocks, designed to deepen the skills and knowledge of the adults who will be supporting children and young people in our projects.
-Our process involves a series of workshops, with each one building on the next.
-The workshops introduce participants to a child engagement approach, and can be replicated, adapted and scaled to other projects.
-Our process is collaborative and empowers adults to support meaningful engagement of children and young people.
-We help to demonstrate the significance of creating meaningful spaces for children's voices to be heard.
+Capacity building workshops with adults deepens the skills and knowledge of those who will be supporting the children and young people in these projects.
+Our process involves a series of workshops, which introduce participants to the stages in our child engagement approach.
+They can easily be adapted and scaled to other projects.
+Our process is collaborative and empowers adults to support authentic engagement of children and young people.

 Toronto Region Conservation Authority

 City of Toronto, Economic Development & Culture

 City of Toronto, Museums and Heritage Services